elewa-academy/Fundamentals/00-motivation-studying/README.md

 # Motivation & Studying

-Sometimes the hardest part of learning to code is keeping at it.
-There will be times when it feels like no matter what you try, you stay stuck.
-It's at these worst-of-times that it's most important to keep your spirits up, and make the most of every minute you spend studying.
+Often the hardest part of learning to code is keeping at it.
+It will feel like no matter what you try, you stay stuck.
+This is totally normal.
+It's at these most de-motivating moments that it's important to keep your spirits up, keep your eye on the prize, and remind yourself why you love to code.

 Fortunately both motivation _and_ studying are skills you can improve!